amusecode/amuse/doc/tutorial/c_code_old.rst

 Defining the legacy interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We will first define a legacy interface so that we can evolve a system of particles
+We will first define a legacy interface so that we can call the
-from python.
-AMUSE can interact with 2 classes of functions:
+**find_nearest_neighbors** function from python.
+AMUSE can interact
+with 2 classes of functions:

 1. A function with all scalar input and output variables.
 All variables